instaloper/STRIPS/README.md

 ## Project Goal

-The Ethereum Improvement Proposals repository exists as a place to share concrete proposals with potential users of the proposal and the Ethereum community at large.
+The Store Improvement Proposals repository exists as a place to share concrete proposals with potential users of the proposal and the Store community at large.

 ## Preferred Citation Format